MrBrooks89/Aruba_Central_WLAN/README.md

+_Disclaimer: This project was made with the assitance of Gemini_

 # Aruba Central API Automation

 Scripts for automating WLAN/SSID management in Aruba Central.

 ## Setup

 1. Clone the repository.
 2. Create a `.env` file with your Aruba Central API credentials:
    ```env